|

 TargetAuth = TargetUsers_password

-MS SQL Server authentication When you create a MS SQL Server data source in the ODBC Administrator on Windows you have the choice of: -
+When you create a Microsoft SQL Server data source in the Windows ODBC Data Source Administrator, you have the choice of:

-With Windows NT authentication using the network login ID This is sometimes called trusted connections.
-In this situation, MS SQL Server examines the user on the Windows machine which is communicating with it and no SQL Server username or password are required. -
+This is sometimes called trusted connections.
+Microsoft SQL Server examines the user on the Windows machine that is communicating with it and no SQL Server user name or password are required.

-With SQL Server authentication using a login ID and password entered by the user In this scenario, MS SQL Server will require a database username and password which your database administrator will have set up.
-If this is your situation then the ODBC connection attributes UID and PWD must be specified at the client end (you do this with the second and third arguments to the odbc_connect.
+Microsoft SQL Server requires a database user name and password that your database administrator will have set up.
+If this is your situation, the ODBC connection attributes UID and PWD must be specified at the client end (you do this with the second and third arguments to odbc_connect).

 This may be better explained with the aid of an example.
-Suppose you have an account on the windows_server machine and your username is Fred Bloggs and your password is mypassword.
-Your database administrator has set up the OOB server with SQL Server authentication active and has set you up an account for the database with username dbuser and password dbpassword.
-In order for you to connect to this data source you have to set the OOB data source attribute LogonUser to your windows_server username and the attribute LogonAuth to your windows_server password.
-Your OOB Client data source would look like this:
+Suppose you have an account on the windows_server machine and your user name is Fred Bloggs and your password is mypassword.
+Your database administrator has set up the SQL Server instance with SQL Server authentication and has set you up an account for the database with user name dbuser and password dbpassword.
+To connect to this database, your ODBC-ODBC Bridge client data source would be:

 [mydatasource]